Shandong Experimental High School: Teaching

 The school encourages students to take part in competitions, such as International Olympic competitions in physics, chemistry, mathematics, geography, and biology as well as sports and games.
 Most of the students gain entry to universities, and many students gain entry to Chinese top universities every year.
 In 2000, experimental classes were set up with the purpose of enhancing high-level personal teaching of the most able students.
 There are now 10 experimental classes.
 Since 2001, special classes for the artistically talented have been incorporated into the syllabus.
 In 2001, eligibility for enrollment into the school was extended from citywide to province-wide.

-The school has exchange visits with high schools in America, Britain, France, Japan, Australia, Hungary, South Korea, Singapore, Taiwan, and Germany.
+The school has exchange visits with high schools in the United States, Britain, France, Japan, Australia, Hungary, South Korea, Singapore, Taiwan, and Germany.